-Wednesday morning, the World Health Organization formally announced that COVID 19 had reached levels that merit it the classification of a pandemic.
+Wednesday morning, the World Health Organization formally announced that COVID-19 had reached levels that merit it the classification of a pandemic.
 The tactics for operating in the time of COVID 19 are covered here.
-As we face this new day, it’s clear that business, as usual, is going to be unusual.
+As we face this new day, it’s clear that business, as usual, is going to be unusual, and we must assess how business moves forward after COVID-19.

 As reports of COVID 19 cases spiking across the globe fill the headlines, it can be tempting to allow decision paralysis to set in.